 This inequality is used to establish the lower bound on L(p/q) that appeared in the proof of Corollary 7.2.
-The meridian slope $\infty$ on the exterior of a knot in the 3-sphere has length at most 6.
-An upper bound of $2\pi$ is a consequence of Theorem 6.4, since the 3-sphere does not admit a hyperbolic structure.
-But as we will see in Theorem 10.1, this upper bound on the length of the meridian slope can be improved to 6.
-We will see in Theorem 9.3 that the boundary T of a maximal cusp has area at least 3.35.
-Hence, by Lemma 8.1,
+By Lemma 8.1 applied to the slope p/q and the meridian slope 1/0, where T is boundary of a maximal cusp.
+We will see in Theorem 9.3 that T has area at least 3.35.
+Also, the meridian slope 1/0 on the exterior of a knot in the 3-sphere has length at most 6.
+An upper bound of 2π is a consequence of Theorem 6.4, since the 3-sphere does not admit a hyperbolic structure.
+But as we will see in Theorem 11.1, this upper bound on the length of the meridian slope can be improved to 6.
+Hence,